BestTimesToVisit.com Logo

 Rental Cars

-Renting a car offers the most flexibility, especially if you plan to explore beyond Tirana or visit remote areas.
-Major international rental agencies have offices at the airport and in the city.
+Renting a car offers the most flexibility, especially if you plan to explore areas outside Tirana or the Albanian Riviera.
+Numerous rental agencies operate at the airport and in the city.

 Walking

-Tirana's city center, particularly around Skanderbeg Square and the Blloku area, is very walkable.
+Tirana's city center, particularly the Blloku area and around Skanderbeg Square, is very walkable.
 This is the best way to soak in the atmosphere, discover hidden cafes, and appreciate the vibrant street art.

-Tip:Wear comfortable shoes as sidewalks can be uneven.
+Tip:Wear comfortable shoes!
+The sidewalks can be uneven.
 Be mindful of traffic when crossing streets, as pedestrian crossings aren't always respected.
-Exploring on foot is the best way to stumble upon local gems that you'd miss otherwise.
+Enjoy getting lost in the smaller streets – that's where you'll find the real Tirana.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.